2024.08.27

 OpenAI, Intel, and Qualcomm talk AI compute at legendary Hot Chips conference

-The science and engineering of making chips dedicated to processing artificial intelligence is as vibrant as ever, judging from a well-attended chip conference taking place this week at Stanford University called Hot Chips.
+The science and engineering of making chips dedicated to processing Artificial Intelligence is as vibrant as ever, judging from a well-attended chip conference taking place this week at Stanford University called Hot Chips.

 The Hot Chips show, currently in its 36th year, draws 1,500 attendees, just over half of whom participate via the online live feed and the rest at Stanford's Memorial Auditorium.
 For decades, the show has been a hotbed for discussion of the most cutting-edge chips from Intel, AMD, IBM, and many other vendors, with companies often using the show to unveil new products.